-y Digital Video

-provides training video and audio ing graphics for video, es, capturing video, nonon of audio/video media.
+The Digital Video certificate provides training in multiple aspects of digital video and audio technologies, including creating graphics for video, camera and lighting techniques, capturing video, nonlinear editing, and compression of audio/video media.

-r students who have nd want to improve If a student does not her course work might be equisites.
+This certificate is designed for students who have experience with computers and want to improve digital audio and video skills.
+If a student does not have the prior proficiency, other course work might be required to meet course pre-requisites.

-C" or better: DME, FVP
+Courses requiring a grade of "C" or better: DME, FVP

 First S First Semester (Fall)

 DME 110 Intro to Digital Media 3

 DME 115 Graphic Design Tools 3

-Secor nd Sem ester (Spring)
+Secon Second Semester (Spring)

 DME 140 Intro to Audio/Video Media 3

 FVP 250 Production Specialties I 3

-Fourth Semester (Fall)
+Fourth Fourth Semester (Fall)

 DME 240 Media Compression 3

-Total Credit I Hours Required 15
+Total (Credit H 15